harrisonized/harrisonized.github.io/_posts/2023-11-15-r-scripting.md

 add_one_to_one()  # now x is acessible
 ```

-This can be used to modify variables in place, because if you instead returning the variable within the function, then assigning the return result outside the function, due to R's [copy-on-modify](https://adv-r.hadley.nz/names-values.html#copy-on-modify) system, this will result in [unnessary copying](https://adv-r.hadley.nz/names-values.html#modify-in-place) data, which leads to significant slowdowns.
+This can be used to modify variables in place, because if you instead returning the variable within the function, then assigning the return result outside the function, due to R's [copy-on-modify](https://adv-r.hadley.nz/names-values.html#copy-on-modify) system, this will result in R [copying your data twice](https://adv-r.hadley.nz/names-values.html#modify-in-place)!

 #### Mutli-Assignment